Skip to content

 Why Does String Algae Show Up in Spring?

 During the later spring and summer, plants do a great job of keeping string algae at bay in an Ecosystem Pond.
-That’s because irises, waterlilies, water hyacinths and the like suck nutrients out of your pond water.
+That’s because irises, waterlilies, water hyacinths and other plants naturally remove excess nutrients.
 Each type of plant eats a different type of nutrient; a blue flower takes up a different kind than a red flower, a wide leaf uses a different kind than a thin leaf, etc.

-The fewer nutrients left in your pond water, the less food string algae has to eat – thus our recommendation to add more plants to your pond if you have string algae problems.
+The fewer nutrients left in your pond, the less food string algae has to eat – thus our recommendation to add more plants to your pond if you have string algae problems.

 You’ll probably always see some amount of string algae in your pond, especially before your plants wake up for the season – and that’s OK!

 String algae is a natural, normal, expected and beneficial part of a balanced Ecosystem Pond.
-It’s totally normal – and actually a sign of a happy, healthy pond when you see the green fuzziness on the rocks or liner.
+It’s totally normal – and actually a sign of a happy, healthy pond when you see green fuzz on the rocks or liner.

-Stringy, fuzzy algae does all kind of things to help keep balance in the pond.
-One of its primary functions is to work alongside your other pond plants to remove nitrates (NO3) and phospates (PO3) to keep the ecosystem balanced and your fish friends happy.
+Stringy, fuzzy algae has all kinds of benefits for your pond.
+One of its primary functions is to work alongside your other pond plants to remove nitrates (NO3) and phosphates (PO3), keeping the ecosystem balanced and your fish friends happy.

 If you can’t stand the sight of the string algae, however, we do have some tricks to help you get rid of it – even in the early spring.